-I’m Hal(mat) – I combine my skills in digital product and service design with a dash of the startup methodology.
+I’m Hal(mat) and I’m from London – I combine my skills in digital product and service design with a dash of the startup methodology.
 I enjoy working with companies on end-to-end projects, mixing my design and (hidden) development skills to communicate ideas and effectively solve business needs.
 All accomplished with a process of critical, conceptual and creative design right through to creating prototypes and delivering product development.

 There isn’t a one-size-fits-all way of working for every company, which is why I’m adaptive in the way I work, depending on the specific needs of the business, agency or individual.

 I’m often described as a conscientious designer, but deep inside lies the creative madness of a nutty professor.
 I really believe in the mantra that design is lost without its purpose and I try to apply that to everything I do.
 I enjoy experimenting with new technologies and approaches that can bring forth a different perspective.
 Music is my most important inspiration and you’ll always see me with my headphones on.

 I have over twelve years experience and have worked within a lot of different industries.
 A primary focus over this time, has been the design (and sometimes development of technologies) across digital platforms.
 I’ve worked with a variety of clients; from Fashion, Fitness, Financial, IPTV, Public Transport, Mobile and Social to Television.